f355/electrophorus/README.md

 * The Raspberry Pi pins are numbered according to the [official pinout](https://www.raspberrypi.com/documentation/computers/raspberry-pi.html#gpio).
 The pin numbers refer to the physical connector pins, not the logical GPIO numbers.
-* "Wire color" column is purely informational, feel free to use any colors you want.
+* "Wire color" column is purely informational and refers to the colors on the photos below, feel free to use any colors you want.
 * Keep the wires reasonably short - 10-15 cm is a good length.
 We're running stuff at pretty low speeds, so no need for shielded cables or anything like that, but meters of wire is not a good idea either.
 * Double and triple check when done.